Qualifying Report: Iowa Corn 300

-There is a one hour final practice this evening when the cars will run in race trim as they zero in on the optimum settings for 300 laps around the IndyCar bullring.
-The race will be broadcast live on NBC Sports Network tomorrow afternoon starting at 2 p.m.
-ET.
+There is a final 30 minute practice this evening.
+The race will be broadcast live on the NBC Sports Network tomorrow afternoon starting at 5 pm EDT.